 Creating a NextJS Server Action

-Server action is the latest feature of Next.js 14.
+Server Actions, a new feature in Next.js 14, make it easier to handle form submissions and email sending using Resend Email API.
 It is an asynchronous function that runs on the server.
 We can use it to handle form submissions and to handle email logic on the server.
 So when you submit a form the function will start running on a server.
 In this case, you don't have to create API routes to handle any sensitive logic, like communicating with the database.

 Create a file named actions.ts in the src folder (if you have) or the root of your project.